 Are you struggling to redefine your role internally to focus more on strategy?
-Or to prove to hiring managers that your previous experience is relevant to the role you want?
-Are you tired of getting blocked by recruiters who don’t seem to really understand what you do?
+To make the case for your next promotion or a move into management?
+To prove to hiring managers that your previous experience is relevant to the role you want?

 Do you wish you had someone to talk to about all this, a private support network to ask for help, and an actual, specific plan for what you’re going to do next?

 Then you’re in the right place, friend. 🙌🏻 Keep reading.

 Content Career Accelerator helps you build the knowledge, confidence, community, and clarity to navigate your unique, zig-zagging — and hopefully long and rewarding — UX content career.

 That’s because content work is different than other design work.
 Because content careers are rarely linear.
 And because not all content work is alike.

 The backgrounds, career paths, and day-to-day work of content professionals can be very different than those of our design, marketing, and product peers.
 Titles, roles, experiences, and skillsets vary from industry to industry, company to company, practitioner to practitioner.
 This can make for a maddening experience when trying to navigate your career path, find new opportunities, or move into UX content work for the first time.

 We believe that you shouldn’t have to pick a single ‘identity’, like UX writer or content strategist, and build a singular skillset for a job that might not even exist in five years.
 That’s just not smart.